SPOTLIGHT: ILLINOIS ORGY—ROME CONNECTION premieres Monday, Sept. 20 after Catholic Info Hour at 7 PM ET

-DETROIT (ChurchMilitant.com) - Archbishop John Nienstedt, forced to resign in 2015 for protecting a convicted homosexual predator, is openly socializing with Detroit clergy.
+DETROIT (ChurchMilitant.com) - Archbishop John Nienstedt, who resigned in disgrace in 2015 after evidence he protected a convicted homosexual predator, is openly socializing with Detroit clergy.

 In photos posted July 11 on Auxiliary Bp.
 Donald Hanchon's public Facebook page, Nienstedt — the disgraced former head of the St. Paul-Minneapolis archdiocese, and a longtime friend of Detroit's Abp.
 Allen Vigneron — can be seen chatting, laughing and eating with Hanchon, Msgr.
 Patrick Halfpenny and Msgr.
 Daniel Trapp, along with others connected to the Detroit archdiocese.